ASU Interdisciplinary Science & Technology Building 1

 Sustainability

-This signature ASU building was designed and constructed as the first phase in what is now a full campus dedicated to interdiciplinary research.
+This landmark ASU building was designed and constructed as the inaugural phase of what is now a comprehensive campus dedicated to interdisciplinary research.

 In 2003, ASU began to lay the foundation for a new academic research model focusing on the collaboration of various scientific disciplines.
 Designed to foster this new culture of interdisciplinary research and enhance the university’s ability to attract and retain top-ranked researchers, ISTB1 was the first building of this multi-phase research infrastructure initiative.
 Located at the core of the main campus in Tempe, Arizona, ISTB1 expands the College of Life Sciences and the College of Engineering housing faculty research in the areas of bioengineering, biogeochemistry, environmental studies, and fluid dynamics.